-Most car insurance companies require that all licensed drivers living in the same household, especially spouses, be listed on the policy as drivers.
-This way the auto insurance company is able to accurately assess the risk that both you and your spouse pose as drivers and calculate your premiums accordingly.
+Most car insurance companies require all licensed drivers living in the same household, especially spouses, to be listed on the policy as drivers.
+This way, the auto insurance company can accurately assess the risk you and your spouse pose as drivers and calculate your premiums accordingly.

 Do I have to add my spouse to my car insurance?

-Adding your spouse to your policy can also reduce your rates.
-The rules vary by state and insurer, but many insurance companies charge married couples lower premiums for car insurance than they do for single individuals.
+Adding your spouse to your policy can reduce your rates.
+The rules vary by state and insurer, but many insurance companies charge married couples lower car insurance premiums than single individuals.
 Insurers say their data shows that married policyholders are safer drivers and have a lower risk of insurance claims.
 And when two people place both of their vehicles on one policy, they may also receive a discount for insuring multiple cars.

-If your spouse has a poor driving record, however, adding him or her to your policy could increase your premiums.
+However, adding your spouse to your policy could increase your premiums if your spouse has a poor driving record.
 Your rate could also rise in some states if your spouse has a low credit score.
-If their driving record would boost your rates significantly, you could consider getting a “named-driver exclusion,” which is an endorsement to your policy that states your spouse won’t be covered when driving your car, says Loretta Worters, vice president of the Insurance Information Institute.
+Suppose their driving record would boost your rates significantly.
+In that case, you could consider getting a “named-driver exclusion,” which is an endorsement to your policy that states your spouse won’t be covered when driving your car, says Loretta Worters, vice president of the Insurance Information Institute.

-These rules can vary by state – some states let you exclude your spouse as a driver, but others don’t let you exclude family members.
-Only consider this option if you don’t ever plan for your spouse drive your car.
+These rules can vary by state – some states let you exclude your spouse as a driver, but others don’t exclude family members.
+Consider this option only if your spouse never drives your car.

 How to add your spouse to your car insurance

-Contact your car insurance company after you get married to add your spouse to your policy.
+Contact your car insurance company to add your spouse to your policy after you get married.